aislinnjeske/PA1/README.md

-# wikipediaN-gramProfile
+# Creating N-gram Profile for a Wikipedia Corpus

-Creating a N-gram profile for a Wikipedia corpus
+This is the first assignment for Introduction to Big Data at Colorado State University